 Details of how to obtain your ILL, loan periods, renewals and recalls, and what to do if an item is lost.

-Journal articles are usually supplied as a photocopy sent directly to your chosen contact address.
-If an electronic copy has been supplied, we will email it to you.
+Journal articles are usually supplied either as a photocopy sent directly to your chosen contact address, or as an electronic copy.
+If an electronic copy has been supplied, we will post it onto your ILLiad record where you will be able to view it for 30 days.
 Most libraries do not lend journal parts or volumes.

 Loaned items (e.g. physical books or microfilms) will be delivered to the library you chose on your ILLiad registration.
 Usually, you can borrow the items for use outside the library.
-In some cases, the material must be consulted within the Library, in a secure area.
-This is at the request of the lending library, and applies particularly if the material is rare or vulnerable.
+In some cases, the lending library has stipulated that the material must be consulted within the Library, in a secure area.
+This applies particularly if the material is rare or vulnerable.
+For users of the Main Library, all "library use only" material is held within the Centre for Research Collections on the 6th floor of the library, and must be consulted there.

 Photocopies and scans provided via ILL are yours to keep.

-Renewals are at the discretion of the lending library.
+You may request up to 2 renewals per item.
+However they are at the discretion of the lending library, so there is no guarantee that they will be permitted.
 Most lenders do not charge for renewals.
 However, any additional charges will be passed on to the borrower.

 If you receive a recall, i.e. if you are asked to return an ILL item, please return it immediately to the Help Desk at the Library site from which you collected it.